MicrosoftDocs/PowerShell-Docs/dsc/configurations/reboot-a-node.md

 Nodes can be rebooted from within a resource, by using the `$global:DSCMachineStatus` flag.
 Setting this flag to `1` in the `Set-TargetResource` function forces the LCM to reboot the Node directly after the **Set** method of the current resource.
-Using this flag, the **xPendingReboot** resource detects if a reboot is pending outside of DSC.
+Using this flag, the **PendingReboot** resource in the [ComputerManagementDsc](https://github.com/PowerShell/ComputerManagementDsc) DSC Resource module detects if a reboot is pending outside of DSC.

 Your [configurations](configurations.md) may perform steps that require the Node to reboot.
 This could include things such as: